cldellow/datasette-parquet/README.md

   C API supports this, too, but it has not yet been exposed to the Python API.
   See https://github.com/duckdb/duckdb/issues/5938 and https://github.com/duckdb/duckdb/pull/3749

+- Datasette's CustomJSONEncoder only expects objects of the sort that SQLite can store.
+DuckDB has native support the `date` type, which requires patching.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: